lsst/LDM-135/index.rst

 The Qserv worker uses both threads and asynchronous calls to provide concurrency and parallelism.
 To service incoming requests from the `XRootD`_ API, an asynchronous API is used to receive requests and enqueue them for action.
+Specifically, the Scalable Service Interface (`SSI`_) is used on Qserv workers as well.
+The interface provides a mirror image of the actions taken on the front-end making the logic relatively easy to follow and the implementation less error prone.

-Threads are maintained in a thread pool to perform incoming queries and wait on calls into the DBMS's API (currently, the MySQL C-API, which does not seem to have an asynchronous API).
-Threads will be allowed to run in observance of the amount of parallel resources available.
+Threads are maintained in a thread pool to perform incoming queries and wait on calls into the DBMS's API (currently, the apparently synchrnous MySQL C-API).
+Threads are allowed to run in observance of the amount of parallel resources available.
 The worker estimates the I/O dependency of each incoming chunk query in terms of the chunk tables involved and disk resources involved, and attempts to ensure that disk access is almost completely